gwnathan2015/luacode/storygame/features.md

 * ▶️ Refactor player movement as Lua class.

 * 🔵 Package game for distribution (see https://love2d.org/wiki/Game_Distribution)
-* ▶️ refactor whole project. (map indev, characters almost done, other thigns not started yet)
+* ▶️ refactor whole project. (map indev, characters almost done, other things not started yet)
 ## Organizing

 * ✅ Player can access a change log (from menu or web page) to see what changed in the game